 A closer look at the cape.

 Underneath the coat, she wore a blue Jenny Packham dress.
-Initially I thought it is the same dress she worn during the Canada tour 2016 and for the visit to Imperial War Museum in 2018.
+Initially, I thought it is the same dress she has worn during the Canada tour 2016 and for the visit to the Imperial War Museum in 2018.
 But Katie on twitter noticed the different sleeves.

 The Duke and Duchess of Cambridge ended the day 1 of their 2 days Northern Ireland visit with a reception at the iconic Empire Music Hall in Belfast.
 The couple attended a party celebrating young people who are making a real difference in Northern Ireland.